Home

 2. Set up template providers

-We'll start by setting up our providers.
+Start by setting up the providers.
 At a minimum, we need the coder provider.
 For this template, we also need the docker provider:

 terraform {